upstarter/automata/README.md

 ### Current Status
 The project is currently in the Research & Prototype Development phase.
-We are establishing the core concepts, requirements, practices, and standards for the healthy and fruitful governance of the project.
+We are establishing the core requirements, practices, and standards for the healthy and fruitful governance of the project.
 Join the conversation on [The Automata Project Slack Channel](https://join.slack.com/t/automata-org/shared_invite).

-Currently `Automata` is being developed as a single-node (machine) and single automaton system, but the architecture is in place to achieve the goal of a multi-node (full fault tolerance) and multi-automaton (hence the name, automata) distributed system in the not-too-distant future.
+Currently `Automata` is being developed as a single-node (machine) and single automaton system, but the architecture is in place to achieve the goal of a multi-node (full fault tolerance) and multi-automaton (hence the name, automata) distributed system.

 ### Engineering Standards & Best Practices
 Check the #dev or #testing channels on [slack]((https://join.slack.com/t/automata-org/shared_invite)) for questions/info.
 #### Design Standards
 1. Abstraction & Modularity are key.
-Spend the time and/or ask others to find the right abstraction.
+Spend the time and/or [Ask on the Slack Channel](https://join.slack.com/t/automata-org/shared_invite) to find the right abstraction.
 In terms of modularity, If its more than 10-20 lines, put it in a unit Function, Module or Struct that is tested and named well (by its role in the context if possible, rather than its data type or random name).
 2. Meta-programming will be heavily used as this is a framework, but it is important to know where it is useful and where its not.
 It is wise not to overuse clever meta-programming magic (a common complaint about rails).
 If your not sure, ask.
 Or use the force Luke (if your a Jedi).
-3. Use function pattern matching over Enum and other forms of enumeration as it is usually faster and cleaner.
+3. Use function pattern matching over for other types of enumeration wherever possible as this is a first-principle in Elixir systems.
 4. If your not sure how to do something, rather than do a hack, put a skeleton in place and submit a PR so a more senior engineer can provide guidance.

 #### Coding Standards